scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The identifier is set to the identifier value from the [Traceroute Request message](#traceroute-request).
 The ISD and AS identifiers are set to the ISD-AS of the originating border router.

-## SCMP Authentication

-Authentication of SCMP packets is not specified here.
-It is currently still experimental so endpoints should validate link down messages ([External Interface Down](#external-interface-down) and [Internal Connectivity Down](#internal-connectivity-down)) with additional signals for reliable operations.
-These additional signals are outside the scope of this specification.

 # Security Considerations